cryptimeleon/subzero/README.md

 Implementation
 --------------
 The Subzero compiler is written in Java and [Xtend](https://www.eclipse.org/xtend/), using the [Xtext](https://www.eclipse.org/Xtext/) language development framework.
-The compiler website is built with [Svelte](https://svelte.dev/), with [Ace](https://ace.c9.io/) for the code editor and [Carbon Design System](https://github.com/carbon-design-system/carbon) for the UI.
+The compiler website is built with [Svelte](https://svelte.dev/).
+It uses [Ace](https://ace.c9.io/) for the code editor, [MathJax](https://www.mathjax.org/) for the LaTeX preview, and [Carbon Design System](https://github.com/carbon-design-system/carbon) for the UI.

 Generated Java project
 ----------------------